learn-co-curriculum/hs-code-club-left-shark-lab/README.md

-<a href='https://learn.co/lessons/hs-code-club-left-shark-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-code-club-left-shark-lab' title='Best Performance Ever'>Best Performance Ever</a> on Learn.co and start learning to code for free.</p>